Otmeal/Web3-battle-ship/README.md

 # Web3-battle-ship

-This contract implements a Battleship game for two players.
-During game, players place their ships on a virtual board (represented by keccak256 hashes), take turns shooting at each other's ships, and report hits using cryptographic proofs.
-The game ends when one player destroys all the ships of the other player.
+This contract implements a basic Battleship game for two players.
+Players can join the game, place their ships on a virtual board (by providing the signature of the coordnate without revealing their actual position), and take turns shooting at each other's ships, ensuring all users can not cheat using cryptographic proofs.
+The game ends when one player destroys all the other player's ships.

 ## Client: